-Physical therapy is the initial treatment.
-If symptoms do not subside with physical therapy, and the diagnosis has been confirmed by MRI, surgical debridement or repair is the treatment of choice.
-Surgery is usually done arthroscopically.
+Physical therapy is the usual initial treatment.
+If symptoms do not resolve, surgical repair is usually needed.